 Life as a resident will never be easy, and it shouldn’t be.
-Residency training is the exciting, demanding, occasionally frightening, and frequently gratifying final step toward your goal of becoming a Pediatrician.
+Residency training is the exciting, demanding, occasionally frightening, and frequently gratifying final step toward your goal of becoming a pediatrician.
 This is a great responsibility, but also a tremendous gift.
 You will amass the knowledge and skills needed to provide comprehensive medical care for children.
 You will learn that pediatrics is “family care.”
 In addition to being a clinician, a pediatrician is also an educator, a supportive ear, and a shoulder to cry on.
 You will have the unique and incredible opportunity to watch your patients grow from a tiny newborn to a young adult.
-They will become a part of your life, just as you are a part of theirs.
+They will become a part of your life, just as you will become a part of theirs.

 Robyn J. Blair, MD, FAAP